sksundaram-learning/tanuki/README.md

 ## Current Status

 The incoming processor, backend application, and web interface are written in a combination of Erlang and Elixir, with everything being built using [mix](https://hexdocs.pm/mix/Mix.html).
+Some of the dependencies require [Rust](https://www.rust-lang.org/).

 ## Building and Testing